soonbong-lee/soonbong-lee.github.io/_pages/about.md

 ======
 [Dynamic Matching with Post-Allocation Service and its Application to Refugee Resettlement](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4748762), with Kirk Bansak, Vahideh Manshadi, Rad Niazadeh, and Elisabeth Paulson, Working Paper, 2024.

+- Conference version accepted to *The 25th ACM Conference on Economics and Computation (EC), 2024*
+- Accepted for Presentation at *Ninth Marketplace Innovation Workshop (MIW), 2024*
-- Preliminary version accepted to *The 5th annual Symposium on Foundations of Responsible Computing (FORC)*.
+- Extended abstract in *The fifth annual Symposium on Foundations of Responsible Computing (FORC), 2024*

 Published
 =====